 The College is a small charity.
 To manage risk, all College Trustees and staff are made to understand the nature of risk and to accept responsibility for risks management in their area of authority.
+The risk register is regularly updated to include new identified risk and remove any risk that is considered no longer operational.
 The risk management process therefore provides reasonable, but not absolute, assurance that the organisation is protected.

 We define key strategic and operational risks as those that, without effective and appropriate mitigation, would have a severe impact on our work, our reputation, or our ability to achieve our goals.
 These risks are reported to the Trustees through the risk management process, allowing them to challenge any assumptions management have made about risks and understand the context in which decisions are taken.
 This helps to ensure that the most serious risks are being managed effectively.
-The frisk register is updated regularly as new risks are identified.